 - You may not enroll in Medicare Advantage or Medicare Part D during this enrollment period unless you're eligible to enroll through a Special Enrollment Period or your Initial Enrollment Period

-According to the Kaiser Family Foundation, nearly all 2023 Medicare beneficiaries have access to at least one Medicare Advantage Prescription Drug (MA-PD) plan that charges no monthly premium, other than their Medicare Part B premium.1
+According to the Kaiser Family Foundation, nearly all 2023 Medicare beneficiaries had access to at least one Medicare Advantage Prescription Drug (MA-PD) plan that charges no monthly premium, other than their Medicare Part B premium.1

 Special Enrollment Periods do not have fixed dates and may be granted at any time throughout the year to beneficiaries who experience certain hardships or qualifying life events.